ivanursul/ivanursul/articles/java/openSourceCollections.md

 ### <a href="#troveLibrary" name="troveLibrary"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Trove Library

+In this section, we will focus on *Trove*, what this library provides, how to implement the library, its Interfaces, Classes, and Methods, supported by examples about ArrayLists, Sets, and Maps.

 *Trove*, in the opposite of FastUtil, is significantly smaller.
 Advantages of this library are high speed regular and primitive Collections and reduced memory consumption.
 One of the interesting features is that almost all the Classes and Interfaces start with "T". *Trove* allows storing primitive data types in Collections, which is especially useful if there is a large ArrayList/Set/Map with keys or values that could be a primitive type.

 The most important Collections here are ArrayLists, Sets, and Maps, but SortedMaps and Maps with a fixed iteration order do not exist.
 As you will conclude from the text below, the Trove Maps and Sets use open addressing instead of the chaining approach.